nesi/applications/ANSYS/doc/Usage.md

 $H$H$H$H Running compute jobs

-See the two example jobs below.
+See the example jobs below.
 You can submit them to the compute nodes by running

-	llsubmit job.ll
+	sbatch job.sl